Using T-Coils (Telecoils) to Couple Your Hearing Aids to Various Audio Devices

 take up so little space on my ears and cost less than the other devices.

-to all the various audio devices mentioned earlier, except cell phones.
-It has a
+to all the various audio devices mentioned earlier, and your smart cell phone if

 standard 1/8 inch (3.5 mm) stereo plug on the end that fits most audio devices.

-To learn more about the ear links or to purchase them, click on either
+To learn more about the Music Links or to purchase them, click on

 There you have it.
 The pros and cons of neckloops, silhouettes and ear links.